nathancarter/weblurch/doc/plan.md

 Bug fixes
  * When you open a file that's longer than the screen, you must open and close the JS console to force resizing, or it won't scroll vertically.
- * If CDComments include only whitespace as text, don't include them in the XML output.

 Optional next steps, that can be saved for later: